claytonwramsey/dumpster/README.md

 ```

 `coerce-unsized` is disabled by default.
-This enables the implementation of [`std::ops::CoerceUnsized`] for each garbage collector,
+This enables the implementation of `CoerceUnsized` for each garbage collector,
 making it possible to use `Gc` with `!Sized` types conveniently.

 ```rust